0xPolygon/devrel-docs/docs/agglayer/unified_liquidity.md

 the problem.

-The aim is to provide a single source of liquidity for all chains connected to the AggLayer.
-This is done through the Unified Bridge, which allows users to deposit and withdraw liquidity from any chain connected to the AggLayer.
+The aim is to provide a single source of liquidity for all chains connected to the Agglayer.
+This is done through the Unified Bridge, which allows users to deposit and withdraw liquidity from any chain connected to the Agglayer.

 So how does Unified Liquidity work in practice?

 Let's look at an example using AggToken, a hypothetical token that is bridged across multiple chains.

-As with the [Day in the Life of an AggLayer Transaction](ditl.md), we have to make some assumptions.
+As with the [Day in the Life of an Agglayer Transaction](ditl.md), we have to make some assumptions.

-- Assumption 1: Alistair uses Zigil, an AggLayer superwallet.
+- Assumption 1: Alistair uses Zigil, an Agglayer superwallet.
 - Assumption 2: The issuer of AggToken accepts the Unified Bridge as canonical.

 Alistair wants to buy 10000 AggTokens.
 30000 AggTokens are in the LP on